Daviedavie100/DatacampPythonDataAnalysis/README.md

 - Categorical variables are harder to summarize numerically, so we often rely on visualizations to explore their relationships.

 - use  `sns.histplot(hue='cat_col')` but categories overlap with each other
-- Kernel Density Estimate (KDE) plots address this overlapping issue.
+- Kernel Density Estimate (KDE) plots address this overlapping issue `sns.kdeplot(hue='cat_col')`
 - Similar to histograms, KDEs allow us to visualize distributions.
 - They are considered more interpretable
 - However, due to the smoothing algorithm used in KDE plots, the curve can include values that don't make sense, so it's important to set good smoothing parameters.
+- use cut argument `sns.kdeplot(hue='cat_col', cut=0)` cut tells Seaborn how far past the minimum and maximum data values the curve should go when smoothing is applied.
+- Cumulative KDE plots `sns.kdeplot(hue='cat_col', cut=0, cumulative=True)`, which is a graph describes the probability